 - Payouts REST API – for management of payouts to different PayPal accounts

-- Billing Plans API and Billing Agreements API– for recurring payments (e.g. subscriptions)
+- Billing Plans API– for recurring payments (e.g. subscriptions)

 The alternative option you may consider is Stripe API.
 It’s also widely used and has a reputation for being secure and compliant with most regulatory rules.

 Twilio API is supported by WhatsApp — probably one of the most popular messengers in the world.
 According to Statista, it had over 300 million daily active users over the globe as of the 3rd quarter of 2017.